shehabattia96/Bevy-AMR-Navigator/README.md

-# AMR navigation while avoiding obstacles and moving humans
+# AMR navigation while avoiding obstacles and humans

-For this project, I am using [Bevy](https://bevy.org/), a game engine written in Rust.
+- This project uses [Bevy](https://bevy.org/), a game engine written in Rust.

-The goal is to create one or more Autonomous Mobile Robots (AMR) in the scene that can navigate while avoiding obstacles and moving humans.
-This movement is very simple just a vector subtraction from current position to the goal, if there is an obstacle, move around it by clearing its size (privedged information from the simulation for now).
+- The goal of this project is to create one or more Autonomous Mobile Robots (AMR) in the scene that can navigate while avoiding obstacles and humans.

+- Path planning is a very simple vector subtraction from current position to the goal.
+If there is an obstacle within a specified range of the AMR, it will attempt to move around it by moving in a vector perpendicular to the obstacle.

+- The user can click anywhere in the scene to set a new goal for the AMR.
+The goal is broadcast using Bevy's eventing system.

-- This is being built on an M3 Pro with 18GB of RAM.
+- This is being developed on an M3 Pro with 18GB of RAM.

-- I initialize the project using `cargo init && cargo add bevy`.
+- I initialized the project using `cargo init && cargo add bevy`.
 I add the `DefaultPlugins` to get basic Bevy functionality.

-- When I came to do my first commit, I realized I needed to check if the project builds before I commit, so I added a quick [pre-commit](./pre-commit) script with instrucitons to soft link it to `.git/hooks/pre-commit` in the file.
+- When I was about to make my first commit, I realized I needed to check if the project builds before I commit, so I added a quick [pre-commit](./pre-commit) script with instrucitons to soft link it to `.git/hooks/pre-commit` in the file.
 I also chmod +x'd it so it's ready to go checked-in.

 - Analytics is super important, so I am adding the `FrameTimeDiagnosticsPlugin` and `LogDiagnosticsPlugin` plugins to display FPS right away.
     - Adding some logging, profiling and auditing tools would be a good next step, but I'm not going to do that right now.